mars-aria/mars-aria/README.md

 * 🔭 Currently working on projects in information organization and human-ai interaction.
 * 🌱 Planning to learn: XML, JSON, Beautiful Soup, Julia, R, and Tableau.
 * 🤝 Interested in collaborating on digital humanities + intersectional computing projects.
-* ❤️ I love ontology, taxonomy, and metadata.
+* 📑 Ontology, taxonomy, and metadata enthusiast.

 <div align="center">